Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Methods

 \subsection{Search Process}

-We chose Scopus to perform our initial search, as Scopus indexes all the top journals and conferences we were interested in.
-This obviously precludes some niche publications and it is possible we missed some relevant studies.
-As our aim is to shed light on the field generally, our assumption is that the top journals are a good representation of the research area as a whole.
-Since we were looking for studies which combine neural and symbolic approaches, our query consists of combinations of neural and symbolic terms as well as variations of neuro-symbolic terms, listed in table \ref{t1}:
+We chose Scopus to perform our initial search, as Scopus indexes most of the top journals and conferences we were interested in.
+In addition to Scopus, we searched the ACL Anthology database and the proceedings from conferences specific to Neuro-symbolic AI.
+It is possible we missed some relevant studies, but as our aim is to shed light on the field generally, our assumption is that these journals and proceedings are a good representation of the area as a whole.
+The included sources are listed in Appendix \ref{sec:venues:appendix}.
+Since we were looking for studies which combine neural and symbolic approaches, our query consists of combinations of neural and symbolic terms as well as variations thereof, listed in table \ref{t1}.
+The keywords are deliberately broad, as it would be impossible to come up with a complete list of all possible keywords relevant to NeSy in NLP.
+More importantly, the focus of the work is not on specific subfields, each of which may warrant a review of its own, but rather on the explicit use of neuro-symbolic approaches regardless of subfield.
+Strictly speaking the only keywords that would cover this would be neuro-symbolic and its syntactic variants, but we relaxed this slightly on the basis that works which explore both symbolic reasoning and deep learning in combination (as per the definition in section \ref{sec:introduction}) may not necessarily have used the term neuro-symbolic.

-The initial query was restricted to peer-reviewed English language journal articles from the last 10 years and conference papers from the last 3 years, which produced 2,412 results.
-The query and additional details can be found in our github repository \footnote{\url{https://github.com/kyleiwaniec/neuro-symbolic-ai-systematic-review}}
+The initial query was restricted to peer-reviewed English language journal articles and conference papers from the last 3 years, which produced a total of 21,462 results.